-Network Provider: for most Network Providers this includes:
+Network Provider: For most Provider types in Vermont this includes:

-- Pharmacies who make an agreement with our Pharmacy Benefit Manager ("Network Pharmacy"); - Vision Providers who make an agreement with our vision service partner; or - Preferred Providers for all other services.
+- Pharmacies who make an agreement with our Pharmacy Benefit Manager("Network Pharmacy"); - Vision Providers who make an agreement with our vision service partner if you have a vision care rider; - Preferred Providers for all other services.

-We consider Providers outside of Vermont to be Network Providers if they are Preferred Providers with their local Blue Cross and/or Blue Shield Health Plans.
+Providers located outside of Vermont are not generally Network Providers.
+We consider the following Providers to be Network Providers if they participate with their local Blue Cross and/or Blue Shield Plan: